RocketMan/zookeeper/docs/Albums.md

 Received, Review Shelf, Storage.
 With Storage, you may supply an additional, optional filter `bin` to specify the storage location.

-NOTE: Filters indicated with '^' require X-APIKEY authentication.
+NOTE: Filters indicated with '^' require X-APIKEY authentication or challenge.

 ### Sorting